 The British Horseracing Authority appoints the Judicial Panel Chair to lead and oversee the activities of the Judicial Panel.
 The Judicial Panel is comprised of the Disciplinary Panel, Licensing Committee and the Appeal Board.

 The Judicial Panel Chair and the members of the Judicial Panel are remunerated by the British Horseracing Authority, but act entirely independently of the Authority.

 The Judicial Panel is chaired by His Honour Brian Barker, C.B.E.
 QC.

-The Appeal Board comprises legally-qualified chairmen/women and raceday Stewards.
+The Appeal Board comprises legally-qualified chairs and raceday Stewards.